 We are soliciting this proxy on behalf of our Board of Directors by mail and will pay all expenses associated therewith.
 Some of our officers and other employees also may, but without compensation other than their regular compensation, solicit proxies by further mailing or personal conversations, or by telephone, facsimile or other electronic means.
+In addition, we have retained Georgeson LLC to assist in the solicitation of proxies and to provide related corporate governance services and informational support.
+We expect to pay Georgeson approximately \$35,000 for their services and reimburse them for their out-of-pocket costs.
 We will also, upon request, reimburse brokers and other persons holding stock in their names, or in the names of nominees, for their reasonable out-of-pocket expenses for forwarding proxy materials to the beneficial owners of the capital stock and to obtain proxies.

-PROPOSAL 1: TO ELECT SEVEN DIRECTORS TO SERVE UNTIL THE NEXT ANNUAL MEETING AND UNTIL THEIR SUCCESSORS HAVE BEEN DULY ELECTED AND QUALIFIED
+PROPOSAL 1: TO ELECT EIGHT DIRECTORS TO SERVE UNTIL THE NEXT ANNUAL MEETING AND UNTIL THEIR SUCCESSORS HAVE BEEN DULY ELECTED AND QUALIFIED

-At the Annual Meeting, seven directors are to be elected.
+At the Annual Meeting, eight directors are to be elected.
 All directors of the Company hold office until the next Annual Meeting of Stockholders or until their respective successors are duly elected and qualified or their earlier resignation or removal.

 It is the intention of the persons named in the proxies for the holders of common stock to vote the proxies for the election of the nominees named below, unless otherwise specified in any particular proxy.
 Our management does not contemplate that the nominees will become unavailable for any reason, but if that should occur before the meeting, proxies will be voted for another nominee, or other nominees, to be selected by our Board of Directors.
 In accordance with our by-laws and Delaware law, a stockholder entitled to vote for the election of directors may withhold authority to vote for certain nominees for directors or may withhold authority to vote for all nominees for directors.
-The director nominees receiving a plurality of the votes of the holders of shares of common stock present in person or by proxy at the meeting and entitled to vote on the election of directors.
+Each director nominee must be elected by a majority of the votes cast in person or by proxy at the Annual Meeting.
+Nominees are elected by a majority vote for non-contested director elections.
+Because the number of nominees properly nominated for the Annual Meeting is the same as the number of directors to be elected, the election of directors at this Annual Meeting is non-contested.
 Broker non-votes will not be treated as a vote for or against any particular director nominee and will not affect the outcome of the election.
-Stockholders may not vote, or submit a proxy, for a greater number of nominees than the seven nominees named below.
+Stockholders may not vote, or submit a proxy, for a greater number of nominees than the eight nominees named below.